neuralmagic/deepsparse/logging-sdk/tutorial-kubernetes-prometheus/README.md

 └── README.md
 ```

-## Step-by-step execution

-### 1. Build the DeepSparser Server Docker Images
+## 1. Build the DeepSparser Server Docker Images

+In this tutorial, we will create two model endpoints, one for Image Classification and one for Sentiment Analysis.

+Each endpoint has a DeepSparse Server config file found in `/kubernetes/image_classification/config.yaml` and `kubernetes/sentiment_analysis/config.yaml`.
+They are the typical DeepSparse Server config files with logging to Prometheus enabled.

-We prepare the docker image for every task by passing the inference port and copying over the proper `config.yaml` file.
+Run the following to create a docker image for each task, passing the inference port (where the endpoint will be exposed) and copying over the proper `config.yaml` file.

 For the sentiment analysis model (task one):